FortAwesome/angular-fontawesome/README.md

 export class AppModule { }
 ```

-### Using the Font Awesome Library
+### Using the Icon Library

-The library provides convenient usage in your templates but you have to manage
+The icon library provides convenient usage in your templates but you have to manage
 the icons separate from your components.
 This means that if someone
-accidentally removes the icon your component which uses it could break.
+accidentally removes the icon from the icon library your component which uses it could break.

 `src/app/app.component.html`